arakoodev/doc/doc/Getting started/Installation.md

 Before running EdgeChains, Ensure that you have completed the following steps:

 1. **Generate an OpenAI key**: In order to interact with the language models, EdgeChains requires a valid OpenAI key.
 You can generate an API key by following the instructions provided by OpenAI.
+Refer [How to get your OpenAI Key](https://www.arakoo.ai/blog/openai-api-key) for a detailed guide.

 2. **Create a Redis instance**: EdgeChains uses Redis for data storage and caching.
 To proceed, you will need to create a Redis instance.
 You can create a free Redis instance on [Redis Labs](https://redislabs.com/).
-Sign up for an account and create a new Redis instance for your EdgeChains application.
+For step-by-step instructions on creating a new Redis instance, refer to the blog post [How to create a new instance in Redis](https://www.arakoo.ai/blog/redis).

 After creating the Redis instance, ***take note of the Redis host and port***, as you will need them for the configuration.

 3. Open the `EdgeChainApplication.java` file and add your _OPENAI Auth Key_, inside the Starter class and _Redis URL, Password_ and _port_ inside redisenv method of Redisenv class.